opendatasoft/slate/source/includes/_dataset_security.md

 ### Standard access datasets

-All people having access to the domain will be able to see the dataset in the catalog.
+Anyone having access to the domain will be able to see the dataset in the catalog.

-If a user has at least a ruleset declared for them (directly, through a group or both), they will be able to see the union of everything each of the rulesets grants access to.
+Users who have at least a ruleset declared for them (whether directly, through a group or both) will be able to see everything their rulesets grant access to.

-Otherwise, if no ruleset has been declared for them (neither directly nor through a group), they will be able to see what the default ruleset grants access to.
+Users who do not have any ruleset declared for them (neither directly nor through a group), they will be able to see what the default ruleset grants access to.

 ### The dataset security API in a nutshell